 Age Discrimination

 The Age Discrimination in Employment Act of 1967 added age as a protected class under Title VII of the Civil Rights Act of 1964.
-Today, workers age 40 and over are protected from discrimination in the workplace due to their ages.
+Today, workers aged 40 and over are protected from discrimination in the workplace due to their ages.

 Older workers can face many challenges in the workplace.
 One of these is prejudices about their capability to adapt to new technologies and workplace routines.
 Another is their perceived unwillingness to work with younger supervisors or colleagues.
 When an employer denies an employee a certain benefit or opportunity because of his or her age, the employee is a victim of age discrimination.